SPY: Market Risk, Not Structural Risk

 SPY is not XIV

-XIV was an ETF, whilst SPY is an ETF.
+XIV was an ETN, whilst SPY is an ETF.
 There are significant structural differences of these two instruments.
 SPY is an instrument that holds underlying assets that represents the value held in the ETF.
 XIV did not hold any assets.
 It held derivative instruments that tried to mimic a short trade of the VIX, an index that tracks market volatility.
 There are several excellent articles that describe how XIV failed, and I recommend Stuart Barton's summary.
 A mismatch between VIX futures risk and SPX options risk, along with the size of the trades, resulted in a level of risk that the markets were not prepared to backstop in trades.
 At that point, selling the inverse volatility trade created more volatility and a feedback cycle that broke the system.
 These events triggered an "event acceleration" in XIV's prospectus and redemption of the security at over 90% lower than its traded value.

 SPY has no such event acceleration.
 Its liquidation is trigger by events that will almost definitely play out over a very long time frame of over 100 years.
 Furthermore, upon liquidation, the value of each unit of SPY is equal to the value of the underlying assets, minus minimal costs.
 The exact wording from the prospectus can be found below: